mwozniczak/netpath-webviewer/README.md

 ## How do I use it?

-First, you need Python 3 (at this time, I have taken no time to make it Python2-compatible, although that should be fairly straightforward).

-Then, you need to install the packages from requirements.txt (no setup.py yet, sorry!).
+You need to install the packages from requirements.txt (no setup.py yet, sorry!):

+`pip install -r requirements.txt`

+If you're running it on Python 2.x, you also need to:

+`pip install trollius`

-Once you have it set up, you need to run `websockets_server.py`, which will set up both the server the web GUI will use to receive data from, and the listener for data coming in from ZeroMQ.
+Once you have it set up, you need to run `websockets_server.py`, which will set up both the websockets server from which the GUI part will receive data.
+It will also listen for data coming in from ZeroMQ

 As a last step, you need a ZeroMQ data provider.
-You can find an example one, that generates a random diagram, named `example_sender.py`.
+There is one named `example_sender.py` you can use as a tech demo or a reference if you want to roll your own.

+Note that if you want to use `example_sender.py` you will also need to

+`pip install numpy`

-Once that's done, in the `dist` folder you have the index.html file that displays our data thanks to the magic of websockets.
-I recommend running it from a local webserver of your choice.
+Once that's done, in the `dist` folder you have the index.html file that displays the data provided from ZeroMQ and processed by the server, all thanks to the magic of websockets.

+I recommend serving it from a local webserver of your choice, but it will also work if you just open the file in your browser directly.

 So to recap:

- 1. Install python (Python **3** for now!) packages from `requirements.txt`
+ 1. Install python packages from `requirements.txt` and, if you're on Python 2, `trollius`.
  2. Run `websockets_server.py`
- 3. Run `example_sender.py` as a separate process, or roll your own zeroMQ data provider.
-Note that if you want to use `example_sender.py`, you may also need to install numpy.
+ 3. Run `example_sender.py` as a separate process, or roll your own compatible zeroMQ data provider.
+    Note that if you want to use `example_sender.py`, you also need to install numpy.
  4. Run `dist/index.html` in your browser, preferably from a webserver.
 (Note: see the 'How do I build' section for quick way to set up a temporary local dev-quality server)
  5. (Optional) tweak `settings.py` to match your preferences.